zockerhuhn/Honkai-Star-Rail-farm-script/README.md

 Decide which characters to ignore when they are down

-supports relic domains if setting _SkipCountReward_ is True
+supports relic domains if setting _SkipRewardCount_ is True

 ## Planned
 Revive downed characters during combat